Skip to Content

 What does Herstmonceux mean?

-Centuries ago the UKs largest forest, the Sussex Weald stretched from the south coast all the way to London.
 Herste means clearing in the forest and in the 1200s a Lady Idonea de Herste married a nobleman called Ingelram de Monceux.
 Their manor house was known as their combined names; Herste of the Monceux, which gradually evolved into Herstmonceux.

 How to pronounce Herstmonceux